 A variety of programs are offered throughout the year in which the whole family can participate.
 Programs may be holiday-related, or geared toward families with young children or toward those with teens.
 Family Center Programs conducted under the direction of the education department provide an additional support system to parents.
 Workshops include components of secular and Jewish topics.

-Basic Judaism classes in beginning prayerbook Hebrew and a study of the Jewish calendar and holidays are held on Wednesday evenings.
+Basic Judaism classes in beginning prayerbook Hebrew and a study of the Jewish calendar and holidays are offered.
 Throughout the year, advanced study classes (kollels) and Jewish history seminars are held, and a two-year adult Bar/Bat Mitzvah course is offered.
 Once a month “Read It & Meet” takes place on a Shabbat afternoon.
 Books written by Jewish authors and/or with Jewish content are shared and discussed.
 “Living Judaism” through study of Torah is debated every Saturday afternoon and an informal Torah Study Group meets every Wednesday morning.
 In August of even numbered years, a two-year Kabbalat Torah program is launched (for CAI members only).